lz5pn/HBlink3/README.md

 # HBlink

+In this repository have all needed to build working HBlink3 server.
+It is based on HBlink3 created by N4IRS and include Parrot server.
+Also here is HBmonitor created by SP2ONG.
+THis is complete DMR server with WEB based monitor.

 It allowed communication from DMR radio via Pi-Star via HBlink to another Pi-Star and DMR radio connected to it.
 It allowed communication from DMR radio via Pi-Star via HBlink to BrandMeister server as peer and DMR radios connected to talk groups in BrandMeister server.